pretix/pretix-docs/docs/guides/widget.md

 You can also filter for product variations.
 In order to find a product variation's ID, navigate to :navpath:Event → :fa3-ticket: Products → Products:.
 Edit the product in question and open the :btn:Variations: tab.
-The product ID is displayed as a number preceded by a hashtag below the variation's name in the list.
+The page displays the product ID as a number preceded by a hashtag below the variation's name in the list.
 You need the number **without** the hashtag.

 In order to display only variations `#437143`, `#437154`, and `#437155` in the widget, pass them like this: